tarcinapp/entity-persistence-service/README.md

 *Example*: future-dated articles or expiring access links.

 ### Distributed Locking for Race Condition Prevention
-→ Lock operations like concurrent creation or update to ensure integrity.
+→ Lock operations like concurrent creation or update to ensure integrity with the use of [entity-persistence-gateway](#).

 ### Customizable Limits and Constraints
 → Restrict max entities per list or reactions per entity easily via config.
 *Example*: limit to 5 saved addresses per user.

 ### Relationship Management
 → Support entity-to-entity, list-to-entity, and nested structures like category hierarchies or campaign groups.
+→ Solves all querying and authorization complexities of the backend with relationships between models

 ### MongoDB-powered, Schemaless but Validated
 → Flexible yet safe: supports optional JSON schema validation and reference resolution.